-How do I get the barn ready for summer?
+How do I get the barn ready for spring and summer?

 It's spring cleaning time - which is great to get things in order and make sure you are ready for summer.
 I like to do some massive cleaning in the spring, and also some massive organizing.
 Here's a quick list of some projects to tackle!